elastic/examples/Exploring Public Datasets/usfec/README.md

 This example demonstrates how to analyze & visualize US Federal Election Commission (FEC) campaign contribution data from the 2013-2014 election cycle data using Elasticsearch and Kibana.
 The [data](http://www.fec.gov/finance/disclosure/ftpdet.shtml#a2013_2014) analyzed in this example is taken from the [Federal Election Commission](http://www.fec.gov/finance/disclosure/ftpdet.shtml) site.

 For some background information for this demo, please see the blog post here:
 [Kibana 4 for investigating PACs, Super PACs, and who your neighbor might be voting for](http://elastic.co/blog/kibana-4-for-investigating-pacs-super-pacs-and-your-neighbors/).
 Note that the screenshots in the blog were created with Kibana 4.0 - your dashboard may look a little different depending on the Kibana version you are using.
+This example has been updated to version 6.0 since the blog post was released.

 ##### Version
 Example has been tested in following versions:
-- Elasticsearch 5.0
+- Elasticsearch 6.0
-- Logstash 5.0
+- Logstash 6.0
-- Kibana 5.0
+- Kibana 6.0

 ### Installation & Setup
 * Follow the [Installation & Setup Guide](https://github.com/elastic/examples/blob/master/Installation%20and%20Setup.md) to install and test the Elastic Stack (*you can skip this step if you already have a working installation of the Elastic Stack*)